theOriginalPerson/theOriginalPerson/README.md

 ### Hi 👋

-#### My name is Dario, and I've got around 5 years of programming experience
+#### My name is Dario, and I've been programming for around 7 years.

 I've written code in Python, JavaScript, C#, Dart and am currently building things in C.

-- 🔭 I’m currently working on a new programming language and operating system distribution...
-- 🌱 I’m learning C and trying to understand bytecode interpreters
 - ⚡ Fun fact: I've written a book of poetry

 ### Projects I've done:

+- 👨‍🎓 No-Code Assignment Builder & Proctoring Tool (private repo)
+- 🤖 Data-Integrated Dashboard for AI Search Engine (private repo)
+- 🚛 Dynamic Warehouse Visualizer (not on Github)
 - 👾 VR Simulation of Parkinson's Disease on Android (not on GitHub)
-- ⚠️ Pyramid Scheme Algorithm
-- 💻 Full-stack restaurant website (private repo)
-- 🚀 Rocket launch console program in C (beginner-friendly)
-- 🔑 Password Generator in C
-- and many more...